madbomb122/MKV-NoSubtitleList/README.md

 Then just run the script (or copy and paste it into a powershell window)

+The script will proccess all files first then will give you a list of File (with it's path) with no Subtitles

 Note: I did not create the function this uses (I found it), I am using it for finding MKVs with no subtitle